Access to detention facilities

 • Mayotte: Solidarité Mayotte.

-Representatives of these accredited NGOs can have access to all CRAs. are able to access the administrative detention places.
-Accessible rooms and facilities are listed: [1] this excludes the police offices, the registry, the video surveillance room, the kitchen, the technical premises.
+Representatives of other accredited humanitarians NGOs can have access to all administrative detention places.
+Accessible rooms and facilities are listed:[2] this excludes the police offices, the registry, the video surveillance room, the kitchen, the technical premises.
 A maximum of 5 persons can make a visit within 24 hours.
 The time of the visits should not hinder the proper functioning of the centre, preferably during the day and the week.
 The head of the centre will be informed of the visit 24 hours in advance and can reschedule the visit by giving reasons and for a limited period.

 In addition, some people enjoy free access to the CRA: